-These simple seed crackers are insanely good and easy to make and you can use whatever seeds you’ve got in the pantry!
+These simple seed crackers are so good and easy to make and you can use whatever seeds you've got in the pantry!

 You could use sunflower seeds, pumpkin seeds, chia seeds, sesame seeds as the base and the flours can be whole wheat spelt, oat flour, rice flour... you get the idea.
 They are vegan, sugar free and can easily be gluten free too.

 I really like using sunflower and pumpkin seeds as the main 'texture' seed because they're bigger.
 Sesame seeds are my favourite to give it a base flavour.

 Extra flavourful seeds like cumin seeds, fennel or caraway seeds are great in here too.

 Then you add a little oil, salt and enough water until it's a thick but easily spreadable paste.
 This paste is then spread out thinly on a silicone baking sheet or baking paper.

 At this point use a knife to slice the dough into squares or rectangles.
 This will make it easier to break the crackers into their shapes once baked.

 Then they are placed in the oven until golden brown and crispy.
 They need to be completely dried out.